 If you know your rights before you proceed, that will put you on a better footing from the outset.
 Our advice is to persevere!

 If not, contact the manufacturer directly.
-The manufacturer must do whatever it says it will do in the guarantee, usually this will be to repair or replace a faulty item.
+The manufacturer must do whatever it says it will do in the guarantee.

 So if you have exhausted your provider's internal complaints procedure you can escalate your complaint here.